maswiebe/maswiebe.github.io/research.md

 permalink: /research/
 ---

+*Infrastructure costs: A replication analysis of Brooks and Liscow (2023)* ([I4R discussion paper](https://www.econstor.eu/handle/10419/333870)), November 2025.
+- The authors find that the cost per mile of the US interstate highway tripled from the 1960s to the 80s.
+I find that the results are robust.

+---

 *How many jobs can be done remotely?
 A reanalysis of Dingel and Neiman (2020)* ([I4R discussion paper](https://www.econstor.eu/handle/10419/318266)), May 2025.
 - The authors report that 37% of jobs in the US can be performed at home.
 But small changes to the classification algorithm give estimates of 25% and 59%.